This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Australia (at least 15 cases)

-The Australian state of Queensland confirmed its fifth case of novel coronavirus on Tuesday, pushing the national total to 15 confirmed cases.
+The Australian state of Queensland has confirmed its fifth case of novel coronavirus, pushing the national total to 15 confirmed cases.

 The patient, a 37-year-old Chinese woman, is currently isolated at the Gold Coast University Hospital.
 She is a member of the same tour group as Queensland’s four previously confirmed cases.